BCAppsLimited/BankValidator/index.md

       cta: Read the EULA
       url: '/eula'
     - title: Privacy Statement
-      excerpt: This page informs you of our policies regarding the collection, use, and disclosure of Personal Information we receive from users of the Street As App.
+      excerpt: This page informs you of our policies regarding the collection, use, and disclosure of Personal Information we receive from users of the Bank Validator app.
       cta: Read the privacy statement
       url: '/privacy-statement'
     - title: Get Help